mars0i/lescent/README.md

 time.
 Lineages that don't reach the present are never generated.
-(Although lescent is not a coalescent simulation, the kind of pattern that coalescent simulations generate can be illustrated with it by using the button that hides the exinct lineages.)
+(Although lescent is not a coalescent simulation, the kind of pattern that coalescent simulations generate can be illustrated with it by using the button that hides the extinct lineages.)
 Then, once a tree of lineages has been generated, patterns representing genetic data can be added to the lineages.
 This can be illustrated using lescent with the "new mutations" button.